Shashankjain12/bookish-invention/README.md

 ### After running the code

-*You will be prompted to whether you want to translate the text and the language you want to translate the text*
+*You will be prompted to whether you want to translate the text and the language you want to translate the text.*

 For default language you can use :- Hindi/English

 *You will see the image that you are preforming the required operations.
-After that image is being displayed you just need to type any key to follow up further*
+After that image is being displayed you just need to type any key to follow up further.*

 ### After successful implementation you will see